The Peoples Person

 Description

-Manchester United suffered a 1-0 defeat at the hands of Tottenham Hotspur.
+Manchester United suffered a 1-0 defeat to Tottenham Hotspur in the final of the Europa League.
 Here are our player ratings from the game.

 (A score of 6 is around average)